 Staff are not permitted to use their phones, cameras, smart technology, or any device that can be used for photographing or recording children, when on duty for any purpose.
-Phones are to be kept in staffs personal bags and may only be used in the staffroom.
+Phones are kept in personal bags and only be used in the staff room.
 Any pictures taken of children by the school will be in accordance to the school Mobile phone and camera published procedures.